Adiabatic response for Lindblad dynamics: Introduction

 The ambiguity in fluxes is physical and plays a key role in this work.
 Consider, for example, damped harmonic motion.
 By Newton, the flux of the momentum is the total force.
 This force is related to two other forces in this problem:

 The momentum flux can be determined from the trajectory of the particle; The spring force from the force acting on the spring anchor and the friction from the momentum transfer to the bath.
 All these forces have physical significance and are associated with different measurements.
 In this work we shall focus on observables that are the analog of the momentum flux.
+This point of view has been emphasized in the works of \cite{Bel,Car}.

-A time honored strategy to study open systems is to start from a complete Hamiltonian description of the system and the bath \cite{Spohn,DaviesSpohn, LebowitzSpohn, JaksicPillet}.
-This approach comes at the price of analytical and computational difficulties.
-Here we choose the complementary ``effective'' Markovian approach \cite{JoyePillet,Davies} which is often analytically and computationally simpler but is not universally valid.
-More precisely, we study open systems in the Lindblad framework \cite{Davies,BreuerPet,GoriniKossakowski}.
+We study open systems described by Lindbladians \cite{Davies,BreuerPet,GoriniKossakowski,Lindblad76}.
+This framework is usually viewed as giving a simplified, often effective, but approximate description, of the Hamiltonian dynamics of a system interacting with a bath \cite{Spohn,DaviesSpohn, LebowitzSpohn, JaksicPillet}.
+Model Lindbladians can be derived from a Hamiltonian in the ``weak coupling limit'' provided the bath is memory-less (Markovian) \cite{JoyePillet,Davies}.
+However, it is also possible to view Lindbladians from a broader perspective, and this is the point of view we take in this work, namely as the infinitesimal generators of state preserving maps \cite{Davies}.
+As such, they provide a natural description of general quantum evolutions, in their own right.

 The Lindblad operator, denoted $\lin$, is made of a self-adjoint $H$ representing the ``energy'' of the system and a collection of operators, $\{\Gamma_\alpha\}$, representing the coupling to the bath.
-The notion of ``energy'' is, as we have noted, ambiguous and this is manifested in the non-uniqueness of $\{H, \Gamma_\alpha\}$.
+The notion of ``energy'' is, as we have noted in Example \ref{lamb}, ambiguous and this is manifested in the non-uniqueness of $\{H, \Gamma_\alpha\}$.
+A choice $\{H,\,\Gamma_\alpha\}$ will be called a \emph{gauge}.
+Different gauges generate the same dynamics.